madooei/leetcode-practice/README.md

 ]
 ```

+> [!NOTE]
+> The `input` field uses the LeetCode array format for binary trees.
+The input can also be an array of strings where each string represents an argument to your solution method.
+The `expected` field should be a string representation of the expected output.

 #### 3.4 Create Your Utility Classes

 Looking at the starter code, you need a `TreeNode` class to represent binary tree nodes.
 You can make this class in the same folder as your problem or in the `lib` folder for reuse across problems.